google-site-verification=N7XBTSjm6zxiCj00n7sT66sY7ecyvfLOptaWpvfBp2Q

 Format

-The 2022 DrMC will take place on Saturday, November 5th at the TORG Gaming Expo.
-The qualifying rounds will take place from 10am to 1pm, and the playoffs will begin at 2pm.
+The 2024 DrMC will take place on Saturday, November 2nd and Sunday, November 3rd at the TORG Gaming Expo in Columbus, Ohio.
+The qualifying rounds will take place on Saturday, November 2nd from around 10am through 5pm, and the playoffs will take place on Sunday, November 3rd.

 Qualifying Round (Pool System)

-At the conclusion of the final pool at 1pm, all pool winners will be guaranteed a slot in the 32-player finals bracket.
-Any slots remaining will be awarded to players with the highest winning percentages who did not win their pools (seeding points will be used to break ties if necessary)
+At the conclusion of the final pool on Saturday, all immunity pool qualifiers and undefeated players in regular pool play will be guaranteed a slot in the 48-player championship bracket.
+Any slots remaining will be awarded to players by their winning percentage, number of attempts, and seeding points earned in pool play.

 Seeding points